Codecademy/docs/content/html/concepts/semantic-html/terms/header/header.md

 ---
 Title: "<header>"
-Description: "The <header> semantic tag represents a part of a page which is meant to be introductory.
-It can include heading tags, a logo, a search bar, and navigation elements.
-Headers are not limited to the beginning of the whole page, but can be at the beginning of subsections within page as well."
+Description: "Represents a part of a page which is meant to be introductory.
+It can include heading tags, a logo, a search bar, and navigation elements."
 Subjects:
   - "Web Development"
   - "Web Design"